hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/models/request_parameters.rst

-# These tests are included to demonstrate testing for the presence and type of attributes, rather than just values.
+# These tests are included to demonStarte testing for the presence and type of attributes, rather than just values.
 # However, given the simple nature of the code, this level of detail may not always be strictly necessary
 ```